-The NEW T24 Handheld Toolkit is required for full configuration of the T24-HK-S. This is in a familiar format to the current one and provides a means of simple configuration of the handheld module.
-It will not allow configuration of the legacy handhelds.
+The NEW T24 Handheld Toolkit is required for full configuration of the T24-HK-S. This is in a familiar format and provides a means of simple configuration of the handheld module.
+It will not allow configuration of the legacy handhelds or transmitters.